 Article 2 applies to all Participants.

 In order to protect the integrity of the sport of sailing by (i) prohibiting any conduct that may impact improperly on the outcome of its events and competitions and (ii) establishing a mechanism of enforcement and sanction for those who, through their conduct, place the integrity of the sport at risk the violations in Annex D shall constitute Misconduct under this Code (whether effected directly or indirectly).

+A breach of RRS 69.1 at an event shall constitute Misconduct.

 Ethical Standards

-Article 3 applies to all Participants listed in Article1.1
+Article 3 applies to all Participants save for those listed in Article1.1 (a)

-In order to protect the integrity, authenticity and reputation of the sport of Sailing, all Participants shall meet the highest ethical standards in its governance and administration as defined by this Code (“Ethical Standards”).
+In order to protect the integrity, authenticity and reputation of the sport of Sailing, all Participants shall meet the highest ethical standards in its governance and administration as defined by this Code (“Ethical Standards under Article 3.4 ”).

 A breach of Article 3.2 is Misconduct under this Code (whether effected directly or indirectly).